Strangeryoga/CakeShop/README.md

 * H2 Database: The H2 database is employed for efficient data storage and retrieval, ensuring a smooth and responsive user experience.

 # Features
-* Secure Authentication
+* Secure Authentication:
 The Cake Shop application prioritizes security by implementing a robust authentication system.
 Users can confidently sign in, safeguarding their personal information and ensuring a secure browsing experience.

-* User-Friendly Interface
+* User-Friendly Interface:
 Thymeleaf's dynamic views contribute to an intuitive user interface, allowing users to effortlessly navigate the application.
 The seamless integration of Spring Boot ensures a responsive and enjoyable experience.

-* Efficient Data Management
+* Efficient Data Management:
 The application leverages the H2 database for efficient data storage and retrieval.
 This ensures optimal performance for both users and administrators, enhancing the overall efficiency of the Cake Shop platform.

 # Usage